 The networks are supported by the Trust Equality and Diversity Team.

-The Trust currently has four established staff networks in place.
+The Trust currently has eight established staff networks in place.
 These are:

 Disability staff network (DSN)